 Vicky Hartzler proudly represents the good people of Missouri’s 4th Congressional District which is comprised of 24 counties in West-Central Missouri.
-She serves on the House Armed Services, Agriculture, and Budget Committees.
+She serves on the House Armed Services and Agriculture Committees.
 In the 114th Congress she was named Chairwoman of the Oversight and Investigations Subcommittee of the Armed Services Committee to oversee the Administration’s defense policies and ensure accountability within the Department of Defense.

 Growing up on a farm in rural Cass County, Vicky learned the value of hard work, family values, love of country and a reliance on faith to guide her in life.
 After graduating from Archie High School, Vicky earned her Bachelor’s degree from the University of Missouri and her Master’s degree in Education from the University of Central Missouri.

 As a public school teacher for 11 years, she understands the importance of state and local control of education.
 As a small business owner and former Chairwoman of the Missouri Women’s Council, Vicky knows first-hand what it takes to create jobs and grow our economy.
 And, representing both Ft.
 Leonard Wood and Whiteman Air Force Base, and as a daughter of a U.S. Army Reservist, Vicky’s commitment to our men and women in uniform is unwavering.

 During her first term in Congress, Vicky took on the Federal Energy Regulatory Commission (FERC), which had ordered the destruction of 1,200 homes and other structures at the Lake of the Ozarks as part of its approval of a Shoreline Management Plan needed to operate the hydroelectric plant at the Lake.
 Her determination and refusal to back down led FERC to rescind the order, protecting the existing property rights of local landowners.